What Is Probate?

 - Summary Administration – a summary administration can be used in cases with assets totaling less than $75,000 in the estate, and typically takes less time and is less expensive to file and complete than a formal administration.

 The basic probate process includes collecting all the decedent’s property and assets into the estate, paying all debts and taxes owed by the estate, collecting all rights to income and dividends, settling any disputes or challenges, and distributing the remaining property and assets to the decedent’s heirs.

-Caring estate planning and probate attorneys provide clients with the individualized attention that a thorough and comprehensive estate plan requires.
+Caring probate attorneys provide clients with the individualized attention that a thorough plan requires.

-The thorough estate planning and probate lawyers at The Law Office of Shamika T. Askew genuinely care for their clients and want to walk with them through every step of their estate planning and probate process.
-Whether you are looking to begin your estate planning process for the first time, review or change your current plan, or you need assistance with a current probate administration process, our estate planning and probate lawyers can help.
+The thorough probate lawyers at The Law Office of Shamika T. Askew genuinely care for their clients and want to walk with them through every step of their probate process.
+If you are in need of assistance with a current probate administration process, our probate lawyers can help.
 It is our passion to help families through their most emotional legal challenges and aide them in finding the solution that is right for them.
-To schedule your free and confidential legal consultation with one of our skilled estate planning and probate attorneys to draft or revise your estate plan call us at 813-502-5520 or contact us online.
+To schedule your confidential legal consultation with one of our skilled probate attorneys call us at 813-502-5520 or contact us online.
 We look forward to working with you soon.

 For quality legal representation, contact The Law Office of Shamika T. Askew at (813) 502-5520 or fill out the form on the contact page.